NiGhTTraX/react-test-buffet/README.md

 failing acceptance test for every new feature.
 Then write failing unit tests to drive your design.

-The tests open an actual browser and control it through `Selenium`.
+The tests open actual browsers (Chrome and Firefox) and control them through `Selenium`.
 Everything happens in `Docker` containers for stable and reproducible builds.

 ## Debugging the acceptance tests